-A. The ASAM level of care certification will be issued to programs that demonstrate that they have the capacity to deliver the specific level of care identified in The ASAM Criteria, as represented by satisfaction of the applicable ratable elements in accordance with the scoring methodology.
-The ASAM level of care certification will be available for levels 3.1, 3.5, and/or 3.7 of the ASAM Criteria.
+ASAM level of care certification will be issued to programs that demonstrate that they have the capacity to deliver a specific level of care identified in The ASAM Criteria, as represented by satisfaction of the applicable ratable elements in accordance with the scoring methodology.
+ASAM level of care certification will be available for levels 3.1, 3.5, and 3.7 of The ASAM Criteria.
 These levels were selected because they are the most common levels of residential addiction treatment in the market.
-Certification for other levels of care may be made available in the future.
+Certification for other levels of care may be made developed in the future.

-How does the program relate to other ASAM Criteria activities (e.g. ASAM CONTINUUM)?
+How does the program relate to other ASAM Criteria activities (e.g. ASAM CONTINUUM[TM])?

-A. Applicants will not be required to utilize ASAM CONTINUUM[TM] but programs that do utilize ASAM CONTINUUM will meet the ratable elements for the assessment in the criteria.
+Applicants will not be required to utilize ASAM CONTINUUM but programs that do utilize ASAM CONTINUUM will meet the ratable elements for assessment.